mozilla/addon-sdk/static-files/md/dev-guide/glossary.md

-__Unprivileged Module__: A CommonJS module that may be run without unrestricted access to the Mozilla platform, and which may use all applicable Jetpack Globals that don't require chrome privileges.
+__Unprivileged Module__: A CommonJS module that may be run without unrestricted access to the Mozilla platform, and which may use all applicable globals that don't require chrome privileges.

 __Module__: A CommonJS module that is either a Low-Level Module or an Unprivileged Module.

-__Jetpack Loader__: An object capable of finding, evaluating, and exposing CommonJS modules to each other in a given security context, while providing each module with necessary Jetpack Globals and enforcing security boundaries between the modules as necessary.
+__Jetpack Loader__: An object capable of finding, evaluating, and exposing CommonJS modules to each other in a given security context, while providing each module with necessary globals and enforcing security boundaries between the modules as necessary.
 It's entirely possible for Loaders to create new Loaders.